Fall of Tenochtitlan: Cortés plans and preparations

-The first battles
+First battles

 The forces under Alvarado and Olid marched first towards Chapultepec to disconnect the Aztecs from their water supply.
 There were springs there that supplied much of the city's water by aqueduct; the rest of the city's water was brought in by canoe.
 The two generals then tried to bring their forces over the causeway at Tlacopan, resulting in the Battle of Tlacopan.
 The Aztec forces managed to push back the Spanish and halt this assault on the capital with a determined and hard-fought land and naval counterattack.

 Cortés faced "more than a thousand canoes" after he launched his thirteen sloops from Texcoco.
 Yet a "favorable breeze sprang up", enabling him to overturn many canoes and kill or capture many.
 After winning the First Battle on the Lake, Cortés camped with Olid's forces.

 The Aztec canoe fleets worked well for attacking the Spanish because they allowed the Aztecs to surround the Spanish on both sides of the causeway.
 Cortés decided to make an opening in the causeway so that his brigantines could help defend his forces from both sides.
 He then distributed the sloops amongst his attacking forces, four to Alvarado, six for Olid, and two to Sandoval on the Tepeaquilla causeway.
 After this move, the Aztecs could no longer attack from their canoes on the opposite side of the Spanish brigantines, and "the fighting went very much in our favour", according to Díaz.